 AML leukemia or Acute Myelogenous Leukemia is also known by several other names including acute myeloblastic leukemia, acute myelocytic leukemia and acute nonlymphocytic leukemia.
 AML is not inherited or contagious.
 AML develops when there is a defect in the immature cells in the bone marrow.
 The exact cause of AML is unknown, but some environmental factors are linked with AML, including exposure to radiation and benzene.
 AML occurs in all ages but more often in older adults.
 Acute myelogenous leukemia (AML) symptoms result from the body not producing enough healthy blood cells.
 Healthy bone marrow makes blood-forming cells that grow into the three types of blood cells: red blood cells, white blood cells and platelets.
 An AML patient's bone marrow makes too many blast cells (immature white blood cells).
 Normal blast cells turn into a type of white blood cell called granulocytes, but the leukemia blast cells do not.
 At the same time, the marrow cannot grow enough normal red blood cells, white blood cells and platelets.

 Myelodysplastic syndromes (MDS) are a group of diseases that affect the bone marrow and blood.
 About 12,000 new cases of MDS are diagnosed in the United States each year.
 Although children and young adults can have MDS, most MDS patients are over age 60.
 About twice as many men as women have the disease.
 The cause of MDS is not completely known, but some studies have linked it to exposure to pesticides, herbicides and the chemical benzene, which is found in unleaded gasoline.
-MDS is sometimes called myelodysplasia, preleukemia or smoldering leukemia (See other Types of Benzene Related Leukemia)
+MDS is sometimes called myelodysplasia, preleukemia or smoldering leukemia.

 Benzene Lawsuits – Talk to a Benzene Lawyer

-If you or a loved one have been diagnosed with acute myelogenous leukemia (AML), myelodysplastic syndrome (MDS), or non-Hodgkin's lymphoma (NHL) then you need to consult with an attorney to discuss a potential benzene exposure lawsuit.
-Talk to a Board Certified Personal Injury Trial Lawyer, certified by the Texas Board of Legal Specialization, with over 25 years of experience.
-Call for a free confidential benzene lawsuit evaluation or click the link below and fill out our free online case evaluation form.
+If you or a loved one have been diagnosed with acute myelogenous leukemia (AML), myelodysplastic syndrome (MDS), or non-Hodgkin's lymphoma (NHL) or mesothelioma then you need to consult with an attorney to discuss a potential benzene exposure lawsuit.
+Talk to a Board Certified Personal Injury Trial Lawyer, certified by the Texas Board of Legal Specialization, with 30+ years of experience.
+Call 1-800-883-9858 or click the link below.